COMPARE TO OTHER COMPONENTS

 A Comparison Between IronOCR and SyncFusion Essential PDF OCR, Figure 10

-OCR OUTPUT form IMAGE
+OCR OUTPUT from IMAGE

 OCR Output